Max Heart Rate Calculator & Training Zone Calculator

 Equation: MHR = 220 - age

 This is the most well-known and simplest formula.
 Developed in the 1970s, it has been widely distributed but lacks a solid scientific foundation.
 Recent studies show it often overestimates MHR, particularly in older individuals and trained athletes.
+Furthermore, the original samples were predominantly male, making this formula even less reliable for women.
 Its main advantage remains its simplicity of calculation.

 Tanaka Formula (2001)